saichandglobal/ssss/.gitlab/issue_templates/imoc_onboarding.md

 and has been very helpful for new people getting used to things.

 ##### IMOC Shadow Setup Checklist
-- [ ] Volunteer has filled out their ideal 8 hour shift
 - [ ] Volunteer is setup in Pagerduty
 - [ ] A current IMOC is assigned as their onboarding team member and made a DRI of this issue with the volunteer.
 - [ ] Volunteer is briefed via a sync meeting about their first shadow rotation